 In addition to socialization benefits, daily daycare helps your dog stay in shape.
 Dogs that attend daycare regularly tend to be more active and adventurous than those who spend most of their time indoors.
 Your pup will have plenty of chances to run around, play games like fetch and tug-of-war, and engage in other activities that keep them fit and healthy.

 Furthermore, too much stimulation can lead to physical exhaustion for your pup.
-Playing non-stop for hours at a time can cause fatigue and dehydration.
-It’s essential to find a balance between socialization time and rest time to prevent overstimulation and exhaustion.
+It’s essential to find a balance between socialization time and hydration and rest time to prevent overstimulation and exhaustion.

 With these pros and cons in mind, it’s crucial to evaluate whether your furry friend is suited for daily dog daycare based on their temperament, age, needs, and preferences.